michaelforney/oscmix/doc/protocol.md

 	[<channel 1 rms low 32 bits> <channel 1 rms high 32 bits> <channel 1 peak>]...

-Sub IDs 1 and 4 contain levels for the input channels (post-FX and pre-FX respectively), sub IDs 3 and 5 contain levels for playback channels (post-FX and pre-FX), and sub ID 4 contains levels for the playback channels.
+Sub IDs 1 and 4 contain levels for the input channels (post-FX and pre-FX respectively), sub IDs 3 and 5 contain levels for output channels (pre-fader/FX and post-fader/FX), and sub ID 2 contains levels for the playback channels.

 Peak levels are given as a 32-integer with the following format: